Emarioo/BetterThanBatch/README.md

 The statistics comes from the code above.
 The compiler and intepreter was compiled with MSVC and O2 optimizations (no debug).
-The image is there to give some idea of how slow the intepreter is and more thorough results with hardware specification will be done later.
+The statistics is there to give some idea of how slow the intepreter is.
+More thorough testing with consideration to hardware specification will be done later.

 ## Example (Fibonacci)